 The Khao Phra Taew national park It is also the home of the rare Kerriodoxa or White Back Palm, with huge leaves that on some spots almost look as a ceiling of the trail of your rainforest hiking adventure.
 This palm tree was discovered in the Khao Phra Taew nature reserve in 1929 and described as a new genus and species in 1983.
 While hiking in the forest, have yourself pictured with the giant leaf.

 The towering giant trees and the forest canopy are overall quite spectacular, and be sure to halt your trekking from time to time to look up and admire this fabulous roof of the jungle.

 The three highest peaks of this reserve are the Khao Prathiu (384 m), Khao Bang Pae (388 m) and Khao Phara (422 m).
 Clouds tend to gather around these peaks and this results in the national park being the wettest area of Phuket province.
 The soil here is very rocky and thus the water goes straight down the mountain slopes to create 2 of Phuket’s biggest waterfalls: Bang Pae at the east side of the park and Tonsai in the west.
 These 2 waterfalls are the starting and end point of your jungle hike.

-13:00 Bang Pae waterfall Swimming, end of the hiking, transfer to a local restaurant
+13:00 Reaching Bang Pae waterfall: Swimming, end of the hiking, transfer to a local restaurant

-13:30 Lunch lunch at a local restaurant with water and soft drink included
+13:30 Lunch at a local restaurant with water and soft drinks included

-15:00 - 16:00 Hotel Arrival at your hotel Timing of the itinerary is approximate and depends on the walking abilities of the participants and weather conditions
+15:00 - 16:00 Arrival at your hotel.
+Timing of the itinerary is approximate and depends on the walking abilities of the participants and weather conditions